kajdreef/slides/morpheus/slides.md

 ---

-##  Motivating scenario (2): Are components A and B tested together?
+##  Motivating Scenario (2): Are Components A and B Tested Together?

 - How many integration tests does the test suite have?
-- Do integration tests execute methods A and B?
+- Do any integration tests execute methods A and B?
-- Are there any integration test executing both A and B?
+- Are there any integration tests executing both A and B?

 --